Intellectual Property Law

 May 16-17, 2013

-Abstract: The Office of the National Coordinator for Health Information Technology has defined the PHR as an “electronic record of health-related information on an individual that conforms to nationally recognized interoperability standards and that can be drawn from multiple sources while being managed, shared, and controlled by the individual” (2008:19).
-Introducing the term “portfolio,” we seek to broaden the initial conceptualization and explore parallels with similar initiatives in other social contexts.
+The Office of the National Coordinator for Health Information Technology has defined the PHR as an “electronic record of health-related information on an individual that conforms to nationally recognized interoperability standards and that can be drawn from multiple sources while being managed, shared, and controlled by the individual” (2008:19).
+Introducing the term “portfolio,” we sought to broaden the initial conceptualization and explored parallels with similar initiatives in other social contexts.

 Conference on Mobile and Location Privacy: A Technology and Policy Dialog